MicrosoftDocs/power-automate-docs/articles/use-chatgpt-plugin.md

 ## Environment support

 Currently the flows that are created and run need to be in the tenants default environment.
-We're working on a setup experience for the plugin that will allow users to choose non-default environments to associate the plugin with.
+We're working on a setup experience for the plugin that will allow users to choose nondefault environments to associate the plugin with.

 ## Frequently asked questions